mickey87910/jetbot_app_communication/README.md

 # jetbot_app_communication

 ## Introduction
-This Project is for the Contest.<br>
-What we have done is using APP to control,take picture.<br>
+What we have done is using APP to control,take pictures.<br>
 You can control jetbot by using APP. <br>
 You can take and save picture and then see what image was jetbot saved. <br>
 <img src="https://github.com/omega87910/jetbot_app_communication/blob/master/README_IMG/car.png" width="50%" height="50%"></img><br>